 Per- and polyfluoroalkyl substances (PFAS) are often present as complex mixtures at sites impacted by aqueous film-forming foam (AFFF).
-These mixtures can arise as a result of products that contain multiple PFAS, use of AFFF formulations that varied over time, and degradation of primary AFFF components to other PFAS.
+These mixtures can arise from products that contain multiple PFAS, the use of AFFF formulations that varied over time, and degradation of primary AFFF components to other PFAS.
 While most of the mass is typically associated with a handful of specific PFAS, broader and non-targeted analyses show that there can be many other PFAS present in environmental samples in smaller amounts.
-Rigorous assessment of the ecological risks at AFFF-affected sites must address PFAS mixtures, which in turn requires understanding of both the potency of individual constituents and the nature of toxic interactions among these constituents.
+Rigorous assessment of the ecological risks at AFFF-affected sites must address PFAS mixtures, which, in turn, requires understanding both the potency of individual constituents and the nature of toxic interactions among these constituents.

-The hypothesis of this research is that the behavior of PFAS mixtures can be quantitatively characterized through the chronic/sub-lethal testing of representative aquatic species, and that this data can be used to parameterize a robust computational model that can predict the aquatic toxicity of AFFF-relevant perfluorinated compound mixtures regardless of composition.
-Such an approach would be suitable for site-specific ecological risk assessment of PFAS mixtures in water, as well as for broader development of environmental guidance such as water quality criteria.
-Toward this goal, a number of research questions will be addressed:
+The hypothesis of this research is that the behavior of PFAS mixtures can be quantitatively characterized through the chronic/sub-lethal testing of representative aquatic species, and that this data can be used to parameterize a robust computational model that can predict the aquatic toxicity of AFFF-relevant perfluorinated compound mixtures, regardless of composition.
+Such an approach would be suitable for site-specific ecological risk assessment of PFAS mixtures in water, as well as for broader development of environmental guidance, such as water quality criteria.
+Toward this goal, several research questions will be addressed:

-The initial data set developed pre-project by EPA will be supplemented by additional testing with additional PFAS selected to expand the boundaries of the potency modeling space and thereby ensure that model parameterization is centered on the key molecular characteristics.
+The initial data set developed pre-project by EPA will be supplemented by additional testing with additional PFAS selected to expand the boundaries of the potency modeling space, thereby ensuring that model parameterization is centered on the key molecular characteristics.
 In addition, the species examined will be expanded to include short-term chronic toxicity testing with fathead minnow.
-Endpoints for toxicity testing will emphasize sub-lethal endpoints (growth, development, reproduction) to reflect the demonstrated greater sensitivity of those endpoints compared to short-term lethality.
+Endpoints for toxicity testing will emphasize sub-lethal endpoints (growth, development, reproduction) to reflect the demonstrated greater sensitivity of these endpoints compared to short-term lethality.

 Toxicity data will be used together with chemical partitioning measurements to validate the quantum chemical methods and will provide a basis for calibrating TSMs for PFAS.
 The TSM framework has the potential to meet the two basic elements of predicting the toxicity of environmental mixtures of PFAS: (1) A means of quantifying the individual potency of each chemical in the mixture; and 2) a basis for aggregating the individual potencies into a prediction of the overall mixture potency.
 The TSM is also well suited to address complexities inherent to PFAS, including (1) differential ionization as a function of structure and pH, and (2) differences in uptake and/or potency related to “tail” length and fluorination pattern.